Signal crayfish: Introduction into Europe

-From 1907, crayfish plague, an infectious disease caused by the water mould Aphanomyces astaci, damaged stocks of the native European crayfish Astacus astacus.
+From 1907, crayfish plague, an infectious disease caused by the water mold Aphanomyces astaci, damaged stocks of the native European crayfish Astacus astacus.
 Since the signal crayfish occupied a similar ecological niche in its native range, it was imported in the 1960s to Sweden and Finland to allow recreational and commercial crayfish capture.
 At the time, the signal crayfish was not recognized as a carrier of the crayfish plague.
 All American species carry the infection, but it is only lethal to individuals that are already stressed; to European species, the infection is rapidly fatal.

 The signal crayfish is now the most widespread alien crayfish in Europe, occurring in 25 countries, from Finland to Great Britain and from Spain to Greece.
 It was first introduced to Great Britain in 1976, and is now widespread across the British mainland as far north as the Moray Firth.
 It has also been observed on the Isle of Man, but not in Ireland, the last European country to have no alien crayfish.

-In both Sweden and Finland (where crayfish are eaten), the catch of signal crayfish exceeds that of A. astacus (European/noble crayfish).
+In both Sweden and Finland, where crayfish are eaten, the catch of signal crayfish exceeds that of A. astacus (European/noble crayfish).
 The former is sold at roughly half the price compared to the latter.

-In Europe, the signal crayfish is included since 2016 in the list of Invasive Alien Species of Union concern (the Union list).
+In Europe, the signal crayfish has been included in the list of Invasive Alien Species of Union concern (the Union list) since 2016.
 This implies that this species cannot be imported, bred, transported, commercialized, or intentionally released into the environment in the whole of the European Union.
 The signal crayfish is often considered a nuisance species amongst anglers in Europe.

-Multiple studies have been published to find out how the damage caused by the settlement — and subsequent overpopulation — of invasive signal crayfish in Europe can be mitigated, including studies regarding effective upstream barriers against signal crayfish that don’t negatively impact the migration of fish, as well as other, aggressive but more efficient approaches which may harm an existing ecosystem further, such as eradication (by means of drainage or destruction of waterways, and biocides) and suppression (by means of extensive trapping, electrocution of waterways, and introduction of predatory fish), with eradication being most successful.
+Multiple studies have been published to identify effective mitigation strategies for the detrimental impact of the settlement — and subsequent overpopulation — of invasive signal crayfish in Europe.
+This includes studies regarding effective upstream barriers against signal crayfish that do not adversely affect fish migration, as well as other, aggressive but more efficient approaches which may cause further harm to existing ecosystems, such as eradication (by means of drainage or destruction of waterways, and biocides) and suppression (by means of extensive trapping, electrocution of waterways, and introduction of predatory fish), with eradication being most successful.